AqwamCreates/Nuclear-Source-Available-License/examples/Nuclear-Apache-2.0-Limited-Commercial-Use.md

 ## Governing Law

 This Agreement shall be governed by and construed in accordance with the laws of a jurisdiction selected at the sole discretion of the Licensor.
-In the absence of a choice by the Licensor, the laws of Malaysia shall apply.
+In the absence of a choice by the Licensor, the laws of [Your Choice Of Country] shall apply.

 ## Changes to Terms and Conditions